mowday/4DV119-AppliedIOT/README.md

 The downside is that the library obscures a lot of the data serialization, so you are unable have full controll over the data packages.

 One more significant downside I found is that while Pybytes stores the data for a full month, it's very little data you can actually view.
 I wanted to be able to track more over time, and again opted for learning over a produciton grade solution.
 I setup a new google sheet, and added a script that acted as a webhook receiver.
 In PyBytes I then setup a new integration that forwards all signals to the webhook, and that in turn inputs all data into the sheet.
-SO now I have a free of charge persistant data store.
+So now I have a free of charge persistant data store.
 Albeit not a good one for the long run, but it served it's purpose and I got to play around with the scripting features in Google Sheets.
 The script itself is very straight forward:

 ```javascript
 // Webhook receiver function, called when someone makes a post